rawitat/gtypist_lessons/programming_quotes.typ

 *:LEGACY_24
 I:Edsger W. Dijkstra
-S:When FORTRAN has been called infantile disorder, PL/I, with its growth :characteristics of a dangerous tumor, could turn out to be a fatal disease.
+S:When Fortran has been called infantile disorder, PL/I, with its growth :characteristics of a dangerous tumor, could turn out to be a fatal disease.

 *:LEGACY_25